russ-p/drone-rsync/DOCS.md

 * `include` - include files matching the specified pattern
 * `exclude` - exclude files matching the specified pattern
 * `filter` - include or exclude files according to filtering rules
-* `commands` - execute commands on the remote host after files are copied
+* `script` - execute commands on the remote host after files are copied
 * `key` - private SSH key for the remote machine

 The following secret values can be set to configure the plugin.